-How Is the ACT Structured?
+How is the ACT Structured?

 How is each section scored on the ACT?

-Each section of the ACT—English, Math, Reading, and Science is graded separately.
-One point is awarded for each correct answer, and you don’t lose points for wrong answers or unanswered questions.
-Once the entire test is scored, the four section scores are averaged to create your ACT final score, ranging from 1-36.
-Note that the optional essay section score highlights your writing and critical thinking abilities but does not contribute to your final ACT score in any way.
+With the Enhanced ACT, students testing in the U.S. who choose to take the ACT Online from April 2025 will see an updated format that’s shorter and includes the optional science section.
+Each section of the ACT — English, Math, and Reading — is graded separately.
+1 point is awarded for each correct answer; you don’t lose points for wrong answers or unanswered questions.
+Once the entire test is scored, the 3 section scores are averaged to create your ACT final score, ranging from 1-36.

 To learn in detail about how the ACT sections are scored, read our ACT scoring guide.